Picture of legal high herbs and party pills

 2024 Update

 In 2024, the landscape of legal highs and synthetic cannabinoids in Europe continues to evolve, reflecting both the adaptability of the market and the ongoing efforts by authorities to regulate these substances.
 The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and Europol’s latest reports highlight the persistent challenge posed by the illicit cannabis market, which is estimated to be worth €11.4 billion and has served 22.6 million Europeans over the past year[1].
 Despite the stability in the size of this market, concerns have been raised about the sharp rise in THC potency, the emergence of semi-synthetic cannabinoids like HHC, and the environmental impacts of illicit cannabis cultivation[1].
-The rapid development and diversification of cannabis products, including vapes, edibles, oils, and extracts, underscore the complexity of the issue[1][2].
+The rapid development and diversification of cannabis products, including c liquid vape, edibles, oils, and extracts, underscore the complexity of the issue[1][2].
 These developments suggest that while the market for legal highs and synthetic cannabinoids remains robust, it is also subject to significant scrutiny and regulatory changes aimed at addressing public health and safety concerns.

 Citations: